-In swimming pools, germs, such as Cryptosporidium , hot tub rash, Legionella, swimmer's ear, Giardia , and indoor air irritants, are the most common causes of recreational water illnesses.
+In swimming pools, parasites, bacteria, excessive chlorine, and indoor air irritants are the most common causes of recreational water illnesses.
 These germs enter the water primarily through fecal contamination.
-Exposure to these contaminants usually manifests as diarrhea.
-However, contaminated water may also cause skin rashes, ear infections, or respiratory infections.
+Exposure to these contaminants usually results in diarrhea.
+However, contaminated water may also cause skin rashes, ear infections (swimmer's ear), or respiratory infections.

-And while it is true that chlorine does kill these germs, insufficient maintenance of chlorine levels and filtering systems may impact the effectiveness of chlorination.
-In addition, chlorine takes time to work, even in the most stringently maintained swimming facilities.
-Cryptosporidium, which is highly resistant to chlorine, may continue to live for several days after a pool has been disinfected.
+And while it is true that chlorine does kill these germs, poor maintenance of chlorine levels and filtering systems may impact the effectiveness of chlorination.
+In addition, chlorine takes time to work, even in the best-maintained swimming facilities.
+Some parasites are highly resistant to chlorine and may continue to live for several days after a pool has been disinfected.

 In lakes, rivers, and oceans, pollution by raw sewage is the largest culprit for water contamination with disease-causing organisms, such as bacteria, viruses, protozoa, and worms.
 And of course, open water is not chlorinated.
-This means that your best defense is a good offense, and you should check with your local pollution control authorities regarding water quality at your favorite beach before you go.
-You can also check the US Environmental Protection Agency’s (EPA) beach watch website at http://www.epa.gov/OST/beaches .
+This means that you should check with your local public health department or pollution control authorities regarding water quality at your favorite beach before you go.
+You can also check the US Environmental Protection Agency’s (EPA) beach monitoring and notification website at http://water.epa.gov/type/oceb/beaches/beaches_index.cfm .

 In addition to fecal contamination, swimming pools, hot tubs, and water parks may also be contaminated by vomit or blood in the water.
 The US Centers for Disease Control and Prevention (CDC) publishes guidelines for the maintenance and care of these facilities and recommends procedures to deal with any of the above mentioned types of contamination.